 Vinyl + Physical Sheet Music Book Bundle

-Available exclusively in this store, this bundle includes the Néo-Romance vinyl and Songbook, featuring the 14 new works composed by Alexandra Stréliski.
+Available exclusively in this store, this bundle includes the Néo-Romance vinyl and the sheet music book , featuring the 14 new compositions composed by Alexandra Stréliski.

 We are sorry to inform you that, in this store, Néo-Romance is only available to Canadian customers.

 Long associated with the neo-classical movement, Alexandra Stréliski wanted to distance herself from a tag that doesn’t accurately reflect her work.
 Inspired by the idea of encapsulating and expressing emotions through art, and the Romantics’ love of individual expression over the restraints of tradition, she set out to follow her instinct.
 “I’m much more of a romantic in the sense that I express my own inner world to make sense of the wider world,” she says.
 “So, the thread I’m pulling on here is the idea of neo-romance, in a musical way but also as a form of contemplation.”

 Composing and recording in Europe for the first time, she also worked with several new musicians and collaborators and explored her family’s past – “following my roots,” is how she describes it.
 Néo-Romance itself was written mainly in Rotterdam, where Stréliski moved to be with her partner.
 And in doing so, she discovered some surprising – and prescient – facts about her own past.
 She visited homes in Amsterdam where her ancestors once lived; consulted a library in Paris to find compositions of her forebearers, teachers and composers from the Romantic Age.